EstaniPP/CILevelCreator/README.md

 # Color Inc Level Creator

-Small project to create levels for the Color Inc game with an interactive user interface that has a download button that downloads a txt file with the json structure of the level.
+This is small project made for PipPop!
+Studios and it's to create levels for the Color Inc game with an interactive user interface that has a download button that downloads a txt file with the json structure of the level.

 ## Technologies